VxMxPx/mysli/bin/mysli.tplp/doc/README.md

 Use `mysli template vendor.package` to pre-build all templates.
 Templates will be saved to `assets/tplp/~dist`.

-Files prefixed with underline e.g.: `_layout.tplp` will be excluded from parsing.
+Files prefixed with underline e.g.: `_layout.tpl.html` will be excluded from parsing.
-You should exclude layouts and modules -- those will be parsed as they're imported by other file.
+You should prefix layouts and modules -- those will be parsed as they're imported by other file.

 ## Template Syntax